PC-Admin/PerthChat-User-Guide/README.rst

 How do I browse more rooms?
 ===========================

 On mobile select the ‘rooms’ category at the bottom, then open the ‘Room Directory’ dropdown.
-Select ‘matrix.org’ when prompted.
-The new room list will take about a minute to load so be patient.
+Type the name of the server you wish to browse, eg: ‘matrix.org’.
+The new room list could take a minute to load so be patient.

 .. image:: Mobile-Rooms.gif

-On desktop/browser, select the ‘Room directory "+"’ option in the left column, then select ‘matrix.org' from the dropdown in the top right corner.
+On desktop/browser, select the ‘Room directory "+"’ option in the left column, type the name of the server you wish to browse, eg: ‘matrix.org’ into the bar at the top right corner.

 .. image:: Desktop-Rooms.gif